KimHyungSub/Robotic-vehicle-software-tutorial/PX4/README.md

 ```

 Q. Why should we modify PX4 source code to add noise?
 Is there any more easy way (e.g., changing configuration parameters)?<br>
-A. Unfortunately no because PX4's failure injection is broken. <br>
+A. Unfortunately, PX4's failure injection is broken. <br>

 ## 4. Leveraging an optical flow sensor
 ```